Sanitization: have you gone too far? and how to make yours

 A solution containing at least 60% alcohol would do the trick and deem your place safe.
 So, why not create your own homemade sanitizer by mixing the correct amounts of alcohol and aloe vera gel?
 Adding a few drops of essential oils that are known for their disinfecting capabilities such as tea tree, eucalyptus and lemon would be an added advantage.

-However, remember not to overdo it as the billions of bacteria that live on your skin are there for a good reason!
+Note: If you choose this method, remember not to overdo it as the billions of bacteria that live on your skin are there for a good reason!
 They thrive on your skin to help fight disease-causing microbes (1).

 How do you sanitize your house?